TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 #### a) Transactions with a relational database

 With relational databases you can use transactions to achieve atomicity.
-The kubernetes-template starts a transaction automatically for all POST, PUT, PATCH and DELETE requests (see `server/src/infra/transaction.middleware.js`).
+The full-stack-template starts a transaction automatically for all POST, PUT, PATCH and DELETE requests (see `server/src/infra/transaction.middleware.js`).
 This is a good default for most cases.
-See chapter [10.
-Kubernetes-template specific details](09-kubernetes-template-specific.md) if you'd like to know how to customize your transactions.
+See chapter [10. full-stack-template specific details](09-full-stack-template-specific.md) if you'd like to know how to customize your transactions.

 Try if transactions work like they should: